 - 1.10 Cross the Gulf of Corinth on a Boat

 - 2 How to Get to Rio Antirrio Bridge

 Learn About the Battle of Lepanto

 Two battles that changed the course of history happened in Nafpaktos.
 The Battle of Naupactus was a naval war in Ancient Greece between the Athens and Peloponnese armies.
 However, it was the naval Battle of Lepanto in 1571 that placed Nafpaktos and all Greece into the world’s spotlight.
 It was a victory of the Spanish Empire and their European allies against the Ottoman Empire.
-The great Spanish writer Miguel de Cervantes took part in the battle, where he lost his left hand.
+The great Spanish writer Miguel de Cervantes took part in the battle, and lost his left hand.
 If you visit Nafpaktos in the first or second week of October, you’ll be able to participate in a colorful festival commemorating the battle.